Kuber2209/PUrge--Task-Manager-1/README.md

 ---

-### 📚 Section 2: Track Your Code with Git (Version Control)
+### 📚 Section 2: Track Your Code with Git & GitHub (Version Control)

-Git is a tool that tracks the history of your code, like having a "save" button for your entire project.
+Git is a tool that tracks the history of your code.
+GitHub is a website that stores your code remotely.
+This is essential for backup, collaboration, and automatic deployments.

 #### 2.1: Saving Changes Locally